-Learn how to make sweet, fluffy cinnamon rolls at home.
-This step-by-step tutorial shows you how to form, fill, and bake the best cinnamon rolls like a pro.
+Learn how to make sweet, fluffy homemade cinnamon rolls from scratch.
+This step-by-step tutorial shows you how to form, fill, and bake delicious cinnamon rolls that are better than store-bought.

 2. Use a rolling pin to roll the dough out into a larger rectangle, approximately 12 inches wide by 20 inches long.
 The dough might be sticky, so flour the work surface and the rolling pin, checking to be sure the dough isn't stuck to the work surface and adding more flour as necessary.